telescopic-handler-market-value-price

 Average Costs for New Telehandlers

-New telehandlers can cost anywhere from $30,000 for the basic models to over $100,000 for the advanced ones.
+New telehandlers typically cost $70,000 to $250,000+, with price rising as lift capacity, reach, and features increase.
 This price range shows the variety in size, capacity, and features.
 Buying new means you get the latest tech, reliability, and a warranty from the manufacturer.

 Price Range for Used Telehandlers